nikita-kostin/active-time-scheduling/README.md

 To process the job pool, the subclasses of `AbstractScheduler` from the package `schedulers` are used.
 To perform the processing, the job pool should be passed into the `process` function.
-The result of the function is the computed job schedule, which, if the problem instane is feasible, contains the information regarding the active time slots as well as individual schedules:
+The result of the function is the computed job schedule, which, if the problem instance is feasible, contains the information regarding the active time slots as well as individual schedules:

 ```python